 Then pull the back panel off.
 It can look intimidating in there.
 But don't worry.
 We don't have to take anything else apart for this fix.
 All we'll be removing is the back wall.

 Here's the culprit of the problem I'm addressing in this guide.
-There's a tiny screw at the top where the arrow indicates in this image.
+There's a tiny screw where the arrow indicates in this image.
 This was the problem with my wifi antenna.

 I touched it with a tiny Philips screw driver and noticed it was loose.
 So I tightened it very carefully and that's all it took.
 This tiny screw wasn't connecting with a metal dimple under it.